susanafotu/untitled-blog/content/blog/hello-world/index.md

 be about my experience working with Gatsby and my thoughts, etc.

-Without furtheradieu, I leave you with an adorable pupper gif while I continue working on this blog!
+Without further adieu, I leave you with an adorable pupper gif while I continue working on this blog!

 ![a puppy falling on the ground after being distracted by a leaf and a ball](https://thumbs.gfycat.com/FatScholarlyCondor-max-1mb.gif)